Postgraduate Course: Inter-organisational Working and Collaboration (fusion on-site) (EFIE11112)

 This part of the course will focus on preparation of the assignment and is comprised of three elements:

 The student experience will combine independent learning with group activities and collaborative activities to facilitate a supportive and active learning environment.
 This will include independent study, seminars, and group activities, including problem-based case studies and a presentation.
-The approach will also support critical reflection on collaboration and the potential implications for service delivery and design.
+The approach will also support critical reflection on collaboration and the potential implications

 Edinburgh Futures Institute (EFI) - On-Site Fusion Course Delivery Information: